-The University of Washington's Student Conduct Code applies to all students, including students enrolled in UW Professional & Continuing Education courses.
+The University of Washington's Student Conduct Code applies to all students, including students enrolled in UW Professional & Continuing Education programs.

 Students are expected to maintain the highest standards of academic responsibility.
 Plagiarism and other kinds of academic misconduct are considered serious offenses at the UW.
 Plagiarism is using someone else’s words or ideas without proper citation.
 It can range from failure to credit a single sentence or paragraph to passing off an entire article, speech or another student’s paper as one’s own.

-Instances of academic dishonesty for noncredit courses are handled by the University of Washington Professional & Continuing Education Committee on Academic Conduct.
+Instances of academic dishonesty for noncredit courses are handled by the UWPCE program instructors and staff.
 If evidence of academic misconduct is established, the student will be given a failing grade for the course and any request for a refund of course or other fees will be denied.

 For credit courses, instances of academic dishonesty are handled by the University of Washington Committee on Academic Conduct.
 If evidence of academic misconduct is established, the student will be given a failing grade for the course and any request for a refund of course and other fees will be denied.

 Registration Services maintains contact information for currently enrolled students.
-To make sure you don't miss any timely communication from us, please let us know of any changes to your mailing address, phone number or email address by emailing firstname.lastname@example.org.
+To make sure you don't miss any timely communication, please let us know of any changes to your mailing address, phone number or email address by emailing firstname.lastname@example.org.

 If your name has legally changed, please submit a Change of Name form to the address given on the form so we can update your official record.

 The UW, through numerous policies, prohibits sex- and gender-based violence and harassment, and we expect students, faculty, and staff to act professionally and respectfully in all work, learning, and research environments.